meiiph/1on1scheduler/README.md

 - Java Script

 ## Contributors :
-Irene Huynh : Implemented the suggested schedules use case.
+Irene Huynh : Implemented the contacts and suggested schedules use cases and worked on page responsiveness.

 Nancy Hu : Implemented login functionality and worked on the choose new schedule usecase.